 As RSR Partners celebrates its 25th birthday, the Financial Services team wanted to share news and various recruiting trends we are seeing in the markets we cover.
-Our Financial Services capabilities have continued to grow, with the 2017 acquisition of Higdon Partners, the 2018 opening of our Boston office, and the launch of the firm’s Investment Technology and Innovation practice.
+Our Financial Services capabilities have continued to grow, especially with the 2017 acquisition of Higdon Partners.
 Below is a summary of some insights we have gained during the course of our recent work.
 We would be delighted to discuss them in greater depth or arrange a visit with you to explore the specific issues or needs of your organization.
 See below for more information about our team.

 ENDOWMENTS & FOUNDATIONS (E&F)

 1. Leadership – Investment Committees are asking to see a wider range of investment experiences, including direct capital markets exposure, as they seek the impact CIO of the future.

 2. Direct Investors – E&Fs have increased their emphasis on hiring people with direct or co-investing experience, particularly for senior private market positions.

 3. Operations – Organizations are in professional upgrade mode – from technology-savvy COOs to operational due diligence and performance reporting professionals – to enhance data management and provide better integration with investment teams.